NC State Extension

 Flower Description:

-1-1.5 inch pink to lavender 2-lipped blooms.
+1-1.5 inch pink to lavender 2-lipped blooms on spike-like clusters.
 The upper lip has the shape of a broad hood, while the lower lip has 3 outer lobes.
 There is a patch of white or pale yellow hairs behind the lower lip.
 Blooms late summer to early fall.

 • Leaves: